mason23zh/Flight_App_Full/README.md

 - Adjust map control panel to fit for touchscreen device
 - Adjust Home page to be fitted in the IOS device
 - Adjust map control panel hover and selection style

+# Beta 0.5.1

+- Remove the hover popup arrow tip (controller maker)
+- Adjust the controller maker popup size for mobile device
+- Added airport layout for all map styles